CEatBTU/HBM_sim/README.md

 # HBM_sim
 A SystemC simulation for HBM technology.
-Tunned to simulate a complete system (Interconnect + HBM memory end)
+Simulates a complete system (Interconnect + HBM memory end), and it is tunned to simulate the AMD/Xilinx interconnect.